 The students select three representatives who represent the group in the UC Davis Graduate Student Association (GSA).
 The GSA is a forum for graduate student matters and activities.
 The students organize various informal seminars and activities during the year.
 Also available to geography students is the geography students' association, known as GLOBAL.
-For information on GLOBAL, please contact 2014-15 GLOBAL President, Libby O'Sullivan, eosullivan@ucdavis.edu.
+For information on GLOBAL, please contact 2015-16 GLOBAL President, Cory Copeland at chcopeland@ucdavis.edu.
 More information regarding GLOBAL and how to get involved will be presented at orientation.